-4) Follow the instructions and fill out the required information for the reporting company, beneficial owner(s) and company applicant(s) that was collected in Step 4 of this Quick Guide.
+(4) FinCEN provides Step-by-Step Instructions for both PDF Filing Method and Online Filing Method.
+Follow the instructions and fill out the required information for the reporting company, "beneficial owner(s)" and company applicant(s) that was collected as instructed in Step 4 of this Quick Guide.